PostHog/posthog.com/contents/blog/posthog-vs-launchdarkly.md

 </table>
 </div>

-LaunchDarkly has more pre-built integrations, but some are only available on higher paid plans, and others replicate functionality which is built-in to PostHog as standard.
+LaunchDarkly has more pre-built integrations, but some are only available on higher paid plans, and others replicate functionality built-in to PostHog as standard.
 These include environments as a service, observability tools, workflow management, and more.

 PostHog’s event-based structure enables you to import data from anywhere for use with flags and experiments.
 The free API enables you to connect, edit, and capture from anywhere too.